Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

 Quinoa is a seed native to South America, and it's incredibly good for you.
-The problem is most of the time it's prepared so that it's dry and tasteless.
-That's too bad, because when cooked correctly, it's delicious, nutty and satisfying.
+The problem is most of the time, it's prepared so that it's dry and tasteless.
+That's too bad—because it's delicious, nutty, and satisfying when cooked correctly.

 Quinoa comes in a range of colors, although the most common (and least expensive) version is just plain beige or light brown.
-The key to making it taste good is to make sure to season the quinoa well BEFORE you cook it—this allows seasoning to enter the individual grains, and making it taste good from the inside out.
+The key to making it taste good is to make sure to season the quinoa well before you cook it—this allows the seasoning to enter the individual grains and make it taste good from the inside out.

-The most important ingredient is salt however.
-I use kosher salt for it's bright, clean flavor.
-If you don't season from the beginning however, the quinoa will be bland regardless of what else you might do for it.
-With kosher salt, the measurement for four finished cups of quinoa is a tablespoon, or 1 tablespoon of kosher salt for 2 cups of uncooked quinoa.
+The most important ingredient is salt, however.
+I use kosher salt for its bright, clean flavor.
+If you don't season from the beginning, however, the quinoa will be bland regardless of what else you might do for it.
+With kosher salt, the measurement for 4 finished cups of quinoa is a tablespoon or 1 tablespoon of kosher salt for 2 cups of uncooked quinoa.
 So be sure to season generously at the beginning, and you'll love the results.

 - 2 cups uncooked quinoa